Prospective Applicants

 General Chemistry

-• Acceptable courses may include: general chemistry, inorganic chemistry, essentials of chemistry.
+• Acceptable courses may include general chemistry, inorganic chemistry, and essentials of chemistry.
+Others may also be acceptable.
+Inquire with the PA program if unsure.

-• Courses should be 200 level or higher and intended for science majors
+• Course should be at the 200 level or higher and intended for science majors

 • Not meeting requirement: botany, ecology, marine biology